xmtp/xmtp-dot-org/docs/dev-concepts/faq.md

 ### Why does my app request a new signature for XMTP when I refresh my browser?

-The XMTP client provided by the SDK requires a user's signature to decrypt their XMTP message encryption keys.
+The XMTP client provided by the SDK requires a user's signature to decrypt their keys needed for invitation and message encryption.
 This process must be repeated when starting a new session since there is no secure place in the browser to persist decrypted keys.

+If you are using the JavaScript client SDK, you might consider [manually handling private key storage](/docs/client-sdk/javascript/tutorials/quickstart#manually-handling-private-key-storage), but only with the understanding that this approach requires the utmost care.

 Based on developer and community feedback, we are researching more robust approaches to secure key management.

-To learn more about signatures, see [Sign to send and receive messages using apps built with XMTP](account-signatures).
+To learn more about these keys, see [Key generation and usage in XMTP][key-generation-and-usage].